 Eastern Hemlock Tree

 Eastern hemlock (Tsuga canadensis) lives a slow life.
 It spends two decades reaching its full height of 40 feet, but will live up to 1,000 years.
 It provides habitat and nurture for deer, rabbits, birds, small mammals and porcupines.

 The elegant hemlock species loves cool, moist slopes, well-draining soil and partial shade in U.S. Department of Agriculture plant hardiness zones 3 through 7.
-Weeping cultivars include Sargent's weeping hemlock (Tsuga canadensis "Pendula"), which grows to 15 feet tall and twice as wide, its weeping branchlets cascading over straighter branches in USDA zones 4 through 8.
+Weeping cultivars include Sargent's weeping hemlock (Tsuga canadensis 'Pendula,' zones 3-7), which grows to 5 feet tall and twice as wide, its weeping branchlets cascading over straighter branches.

 It's worth knowing that this tree is attacked by an aphidlike insect pest called the hemlock wooly adelgid, which was introduced from Asia.
 This insect has sadly devastated hemlock forests in the eastern U.S.